Rachel Cook Shows Off Killer Figure In Skimpy Pink Bikini

 “[L]ovely photo.
 I love your strong and confident look,” a fourth admirer added with heart-eye smiley face emoji.

-Earlier in the month, Rachel flaunted her figure in a black ensemble that included a cowboy hat.
+Earlier in the month, Rachel flaunted her figure in a black ensemble, complete with a cowboy hat.
 The rest of her outfit included a halter top with a plunging neckline and long fringe on the bottom.
 She also sported a pair of chaps that had a low-rise waist.
-She was on her knees on a bed while striking several provocative poses.
+She was on her knees on a bed while she struck several provocative poses.